MetroCARD: Purchase

 These ticket machines are located in the main passenger concourse at Adelaide railway station and in the public bus stop shelter at Adelaide Airport.
 They differ from other ticket machines in that they both dispense and recharge all three metroCARD types.
 These machines have a larger touchscreen, allowing for selection of different ticket types and payment methods.
-Payment methods accepted by this machine are coins (except 5c pieces), bills (except $50 and $100 bills), and EFTPOS.
+Payment methods accepted by this machine are coins (except 5c pieces), notes (except $50 and $100 notes), and EFTPOS.

 Recharge

 These ticket machines are located on every train and tram for recharging metroCARDs and checking card balance.
 They do not dispense metroCARDs.
-These machines accept coins and EFTPOS payments, but not bills, which was a common criticism of the previous generation ticket machines.
-A similar version of this ticket machine is located at several of the city tram stops, the Adelaide Metro InfoCentres, and some major interchanges where they accept EFTPOS payments only (no coins or bills).
+These machines accept coins and EFTPOS payments, but not notes, which was a common criticism of the previous generation ticket machines.
+A similar version of this ticket machine is located at several of the city tram stops, the Adelaide Metro InfoCentres, and some major interchanges where they accept EFTPOS payments only (no coins or notes).